bakeever/Project-Titan/README.md

 - **Precise Movement:** Driven by precision-controlled motors.
 - **Control Console:** An intuitive handheld device for manual operation and telemetry feedback.

-By leveraging a multidisciplinary approach, Project HAR demonstrates the practical integration of hardware design, embedded systems, and control strategies, providing a scalable foundation for future autonomous systems research and development.
+By leveraging a multidisciplinary approach, Project TITAN demonstrates the practical integration of hardware design, embedded systems, and control strategies, providing a scalable foundation for future autonomous systems research and development.

 ## Bill of Materials (BOM)
 | **Component**          | **Description**                                        | **Quantity** |